scriptPilot/app-framework/docs/dev-way-of-working.md

 ## Releases

-For each new release, please follow these steps:
+For each release, please follow these steps:

 1. Build a new App Framework version and commit to GitHub
    - Run `npm run patch` after bug-fixes and improvements (version bump to x.y.z+1)